AdamKyle/helpscout-api/docs/HelpscoutApi-Api-Get-Articles.md

 Search the articles based on an article query

-The article query is a string which is built from seting values and then using the &lt;code&gt;getQuery&lt;/code&gt; to get the query for the endpoint.
+The article query is a string which is built from seting values and then using the `getQuery` to get the query for the endpoint.